openbao/openbao/website/content/docs/auth/ldap.mdx

 _Note_: When using _Authenticated Search_ for binding parameters (see above) the distinguished name defined for `binddn` is used for the group search.
 Otherwise, the authenticating user is used to perform the group search.

-Use `vault path-help` for more details.
+Use `openbao path-help` for more details.

 ### Other